som749898/Stock-profit-loss/Readme.md

-# Lucky Birthday App
+# Stock Profit or Loss App
-## Find out if your birthday is lucky or not

 Built using Vanilla JS, HTML and CSS

-## What does this app do?
+### What does this app do?
-1. Finds whether your app is lucky or not.
-1. This app doesn't store your data
+- This app takes the following input
+    - user's stock price when he bought it
+    - stock quantity the user brought
+    - current stock price
+- The app will then is the user in profit or loss and the profit or loss percentage